How COVID-19 Spreads

 Person-to-person

 How does it move from one person to another?
-We think it most often spreads in droplets released when a sick person coughs or sneezes.
-You can breathe in these droplets.
+The virus is released into the air when an infected person breathes out.
+It can live in droplets released when a sick person coughs or sneezes.
+You can breathe in these germs.
 Or, they land on surfaces.
 If you touch an infected surface and then touch your face, you move the virus to your eyes, nose or mouth.
 That’s how it infects you.

 Community spread